TeamSpectral/SpectralGuns/README.md

 # SpectralGuns #
-*Adds customizable guns to Minecraft.*
+*A mod that adds modular guns in Minecraft.*

 -